0xpolarzero/gas-metering-comparison/README.md

 # Gas metering comparison

-Comparing the way Forge, Tevm and forge-gas-metering will report gas usage against Sepolia testnet transactions.
+Comparing the way Forge, Tevm, Hardhat and forge-gas-metering will report gas usage against Sepolia testnet transactions.

 There are two subsequent mint transactions on a newly deployed mock ERC20 contract, for each of the two cases.
 The first one having a provided call data filled with zero bytes, and the second one having a call data filled with non-zero bytes.